Fruitful Flavors for the Lunch Box

 Use a little creativity when adding fruit to the lunch box.
 Fruits are especially important for kids who don’t care too much for veggies in the lunch box, but as with veggies, it’s sometimes necessary to use just a bit of creativity to ensure that they’ll be eaten.
 I often found that whole fruits, even ones my kids really liked, such as plums, would come back uneaten if I left them whole.
 Try these simple tips:

 Cut fruit in interesting ways: Instead of always sectioning seedless oranges, cut them into very thin slices, then cut the slices into half moons.
 Cut crisp fruit like apples or Asian pears into thick matchsticks, especially if you’re sending a dip (toss any cut-up apple in a bit of lemon juice to prevent browning).

 Supply a dip for fruit: Peanut butter or other nut butter is ideal, though as mentioned earlier in this book, make sure your child’s school isn’t a nut-free zone.
 Another option is non-dairy vanilla yogurt (coconut yogurt is a treat!), stirred up until creamy with a few drops of maple syrup and a sprinkling of cinnamon.
-Send sliced (or thick matchstick-cut) apples, pears, or Asian pears for dipping. or try this sweet cream cheese dip:
+Send sliced (or thick matchstick-cut) apples, pears, or Asian pears for dipping.

 Fruit kebabs: Cut several kinds of fresh seasonal fruit into bite-size chunks and alternate on short wooden or bamboo skewers.
 Plastic cocktail straws make perfect short skewers, too.
 Late fall and winter skewers can include pineapple, apple, firm pear, Asian pear, kiwifruit, small seedless orange sections, and soft dried fruits such as apricots.
 Early fall and late spring offer lots more choices, including strawberries.